zaphosting/docs/docs/beammp-addon-map.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/8cGobQaKBJmexwK/preview)

 You need to copy the specific name of the map addon folder found in this directory.
-You can do so by pressing right-click, selecting the `properties` option and copying the highlighted text using `CTRL + C`.
+You can do so by pressing right-click, selecting the `Properties` option and copying the highlighted text using `CTRL + C`.

 ![](https://screensaver01.zap-hosting.com/index.php/s/D4AnY5zbfHMgMwR/preview)